Can’t find what you’re looking for?

 Translate / Traduire / Übersetzen / Tłumaczyć / Išversti / Tulkot / Traducir

-Our school is founded on the Gospel values of hope, love, trust and friendship.
-Forest School nurtures these values by adopting a ‘learner-centred approach’ when delivering provision.
-We want to place our children at the heart of the process, knowing that they are unique individuals who are loved by God and have the potential to be capable and competent learners able to take on new challenges and achieve shared goals.
-In so doing, we hope that our children will understand that they are:
+Our joint-denominational school is founded on the Gospel values of hope, love, trust and friendship.
+Forest School nurtures these Christian values by placing our children at the heart of the process, knowing that they are unique individuals who are loved and created by God, with the potential to be capable and competent learners, able to take on new challenges, develop new relationships and achieve shared goals.

 *inspired to feel the freedom, wonder and awe that only nature can provide